This is my standard response when someone asks me how I can, as a Christian pastor, affirm homosexuality.

 The debate over homosexuality is really rooted in the debate over feminism (in its classic sense).
 Historically, Western Europeans viewed people as existing in two categories: male and female – with social, political, and religious roles determined by which category a person fell into.
 In the past century, most of us have come to recognize that we’re all just people, some of whom are male and some of whom are female, but that the male/female distinction does not allow us to make universal generalizations about people other than in regards to their role in reproduction.

 This shift has allowed for another change in perspective.
 Previously, it was assumed that everyone was meant to be heterosexual, since all the members of one category were expected to reproduce with the members of the other category; althought not all at once since that gets messy.
 Consequently, any same-sex, sexual activity was viewed as aberrant from the norm.
 With a more nuanced understanding of sex and gender, however, came a more nuanced understanding of sexuality.
-Homosexuality has come to be understood as one of a couple of possible sexual orientations rather than as an activity that violates the only possible sexual orientation.
+Homosexuality has come to be understood as part of a spectrum of sexual orientations, rather than as an activity that violates the only possible sexual orientation.
 Speaking in terms of Christian ethics and sin, this shift is important because discussions of orientation and identity run much deeper than issues of which behaviors are acceptable.
 (In addition, it is worth noting that, in my opinion, much of the hostility you now see directed at gay rights is redirected anger over the full inclusion of women in our society and our churches – another discussion for another time.)

 OK, so the next question is: Is homosexuality an unhealthy sexual orientation born of the brokenness of the world, or does it have equal standing with heterosexuality.
 That is to say, is homosexuality, like heterosexuality, neither bad nor good?
 Are there healthy, God-honoring homosexual relationships just as there are healthy, God-honoring heterosexual ones?
 Here are three approaches commonly used by people who say “Yes, homosexuality is an equally valid sexual orientation for Christians.”